 Ambrose continued living in Kansas until 1899.
 Newspaper accounts from Kansas and Nebraska relate how he was badly burned in late March 1899, when he fell unconscious onto a hot stove, and how he finally died of his injuries on 21 April 1899 (after having been moved to the home of his son Jeremiah in Aurora, Nebraska).
 It is rumored in the family that Ambrose was a heavy drinker, which may have contributed to this bizarre accident (and might also have been one of the causes for the divorce).
 Ambrose was buried in Aurora, with Masonic honors.

 The 1900 census shows Jane in Paonia living with Anna and Anna’s husband, Charles Pace.
 Although she had then been divorced from Ambrose for more than 8 years, her marital status is shown as “widowed.”
 Sadly, Anna passed away in 1906.
 Thereafter, the 1910 and 1920 censuses show Jane still in Paonia, living by herself.
-There, she passed away on 28 Jan 1924, and she is buried in Cedar Hill Cemetery at Paonia, side-by-side with her sister Susanna Wilson.
+There, she passed away on 28 January 1924.
+The local newspaper ran an obituary for her, which is shown at right, and she was buried in Cedar Hill Cemetery at Paonia, side-by-side with her sister Susanna Wilson.